Temalogic/TLDynamicsAPI/README.md

 ### Make requests

-When authenication is successful a file called **tl_auth_token_data.json** will be created in the same directory as the **TLDynamicsAPI.php**.
+When authentication is successful a file called **tl_auth_token_data.json** will be created in the same directory as the **TLDynamicsAPI.php**.
 The file will contain access- and refresh token that will be used to make requests.
-If something goes wrong with the request or authenication an **TLDynamicException** will be throwed.
+If something goes wrong with the request or authentication an **TLDynamicException** will be throwed.

 Example code: